BSD-PL/bsd-pl.github.io/readme.md

 </pre>
 What:
 <pre style="white-space: pre-wrap;">
-GELI - Disk encryption in FreeBSD
-Michał Borysiak

-OpenBSD Gaming
-Adam Wołk

-Hello Mr. Jenkins
-Michał Mróz

-Unbound & FreeBSD
-Pablo Carboni
+To be announced
 </pre>

-<a href="https://bit.ly/bsd-pl-7">Click to register</a>
+<a href="https://www.meetup.com/pl-PL/Polish-BSD-User-Group/events/mptxlqyxqbrb/">Click to register</a>

 See you there!